The array of site-specific and immersive theatrical experiences offered plenty of entertainment for theatre fans.

 Sears plans on reviving the show in the future, and I would gladly see it again, especially if he works with the same cast and crew.

-A shorter 45 minute piece from People of Interest also about love was PDA, directed by Jesca Prudencio at Liberty Station’s South Promenade.
-Described as a “documentary dance theatre piece,” it was headlined by three real life couples, Eden Hildebrand and Bernardo Oacheco, Dana Hooley and Francis Thumm and Erica Mejos and Anna Galavan.
+A shorter 45-minute piece from People of Interest also about love was PDA, directed by Jesca Prudencio at Liberty Station’s South Promenade.
+Described as a “documentary dance theatre piece,” it was headlined by three real life couples, Eden Hildebrand and Bernardo Pacheco, Dana Hooley and Francis Thumm and Erica Mejos and Anna Galvan.

 The mixture of music, voice-over and movement added up to a memorable tribute to committed relationships.

 Moving on from true love to destiny, an experience made up of vignettes was Backyard Renaissance Theatre Company’s Written in Stone.
-Theatregoers walked with tour guides around Stone Brewing World Bistro & Garden to witness short plays, which included a script by Shairi Engle and directed by Andrew Oswald, “Littering/Loitering,” about two women, (Mondis Vakili and Megan Carmitchel), who reunited after a painful breakup.
+Theatregoers walked with tour guides around Stone Brewing World Bistro & Gardens to witness short plays, which included a script by Shairi Engle and directed by Andrew Oswald, Littering/Loitering, about two women, (Mondis Vakili and Megan Carmitchel), who reunited after a painful breakup.

 Equally ambitious was Blindspot Collective’s Hall Pass, which was presented at High Tech High.

 After attending a freshman and transfer orientation at the fictitious Harris-Tingley High, audience members watched a selection of short plays and musicals over five different periods.
 Individuals were able to choose which of the many stories they wanted to see.One drama that was uncomfortable to watch, though comedic and touching, was Last First Kiss by Chad Beckim.
 Staged in a girls’ bathroom of all places, Kevin Phan and Julie Meram starred as a couple who were on the verge of a breakup.
 Both performers played their parts with empathy, and the rapport that they shared resulted in a bittersweet payoff.